solbu/hldig/CONTRIBUTING.md

 ## Coding style
 The goal is [GNU style formatting](https://www.gnu.org/prep/standards/html_node/Formatting.html)

+Sometimes a patch will be a single line in a single file; other times a single patch will consist of changes to several files.
+Keep unrelated patches separate from each other (i.e. a separate PR for each patch).

 ## Pull Requests
 1. Join the [chat room](https://join.slack.com/t/htdig/shared_invite/enQtMjY3NDU1MjMwODk3LTdmM2I2OWI5NWI4MzU4Y2JmMjk2MzAxNDYzM2IzZjJmMGE2MDZmMWMxNDY3MjAwOGFjMmE1YjM2MmM4MzVkNzk)
 so if any problems arise, you can get support.